AayushKrShukla/string-calculator-tdd/README.md

 # String Calculator

-This project is a test task designed to implement Test-Driven Development (TDD) practices and is based on [TDD Kata 1](https://osherove.com/tdd-kata-1/).
+This project is a test task for Incubytes designed to implement Test-Driven Development (TDD) practices and is based on [TDD Kata 1](https://osherove.com/tdd-kata-1/).

 A TypeScript implementation of the String Calculator kata.
 This project parses strings containing numbers separated by custom delimiters and computes their sum, with support for various delimiter formats and input validation.